Kia e-Niro electric motor, drive & performance

 Likely of more relevance are the steering-wheel paddles that allow you to toggle up or down the brake-regeneration levels very easily, which effectively means it’s easier to top-up the battery charge a bit when you’re on the move.
 Overall, the e-Niro is effortless and relaxing when you want it to be, and even delivers a sprightly turn of speed and neutral cornering ability if you fancy a bit more verve to your drive home.

 The front-wheel-drive e-Niro is secure and composed, and not without driver satisfaction.
-The steering doesn’t feel natural, but it’s precise and feels keyed-in enough that you can enjoy winding the car through town or down a decent road.
-Mind you, while the sharper throttle response of Sport mode is fun, the too-heavy steering weight actually feels less enjoyable than the lighter Comfort mode.
+The steering doesn’t feel natural, but it’s precise and you can enjoy winding the car through town or down a decent road.
+Mind you, while the sharper throttle response of Sport mode is fun, the steering is too heavy and actually feels less enjoyable than in the lighter Comfort mode.

 Of course, the e-Niro is quiet and calm.
 There’s a bit more wind and tyre noise than you get in the more aerodynamic Nissan Leaf and a Volkswagen e-Golf is more fun thanks to its more natural-feeling steering, but the Kia is both relaxing and satisfying behind the wheel.